HMS Monkey (1801): Career

 Lloyd's List (LL) reported on 22 November 1805 that Monkey had sent into Portsmouth the American packet Lowell, which had been sailing from Boston to Rotterdam when Monkey had detained her.

 On 10 February 1806 a French privateer captured Cicero off Fairleigh as Cicero was sailing from Deptford to Chepstow.
 Monkey recaptured Cicero and sent her into the Downs.
 On 27 March was with and Monkey when they captured Vrow Cornelia, R.R.
 Cruzenga, Master.
 On 7 April Musquito, Monkey, and captured Bradford.
 On 14 April Musquito, Ariadne, Monkey, and captured the merchant vessel Elizabeth Anna.

 Lloyd's List reported that Monkey had detained and sent into the Downs a large ship from Hamburg.

 On 22 April Monkey detained and sent into the Downs a ship from the Mediterranean.
 Next, Monkey detained and sent into the Downs a dogger carrying sugar, coffee, tobacco, and rum to Hamburg.

 Monkey detained and sent into Dover two more ships.
-One was New Harmony, of Altona, Smith, master, which was sailing from Hamburg to StThomas's.
+One was New Harmony, of Altona, Smith, master, which was sailing from Hamburg to St Thomas's.
 The second was Enigheden, Marck, master, which was sailing from Galipoli to Hamburg.
 Lastly, Monkey detained the American ship Hamilton, which had been sailing from Amsterdam to Baltimore, and sent her into the Downs.

 In 1807 to 1810 Monkey was under the command of Lieutenant Thomas Fitzgerald.
 He sailed her to the Baltic in 1809.

 LL reported on 6 October 1807 that Monkey had detained and sent into the Downs Flora, which had been sailing from Baltimore to Amsterdam.

 On 31 October 1808 Monkey captured Fraw Maria Dorithea, and Anna Catharina.